 Represented employees who are exempt from state and federal overtime requirements shall be permitted to take management leave in recognition of the special requirements of their jobs.
 Effective July 15, 2009, management leave shall be accrued on a bi-weekly basis at the rate of 3.077 hours per pay period.
 The maximum accrual allowance for management leave will be eighty (80) hours per fiscal year.
-Management leave earned by the end of each fiscal year shall be taken within the first quarter of the following fiscal year or the leave will be forfeited.
+Management leave earned by the end of each fiscal year shall be taken within the first quarter of the following fiscal year.
+Any management leave not used by the end of the first quarter of the following fiscal year will be paid out to the employee during the next payroll period